Air-source heat pump rebate

 For electric customers

-Receive either a $350 or $800 rebate from PSE when you upgrade to a qualifying energy-efficient air-source heat pump.
+Receive an $800 rebate from PSE when you upgrade to a qualifying energy-efficient air-source heat pump.

-- Your heat pump system must be AHRI Certified® with a 9.0 HSPF/14 SEER rating or better.
+- Your heat pump system must be AHRI Certified® with a 10.0 HSPF or Better

 Air-source heat pump facts